patternfly/patternfly-org/components/patternfly/README.md

 # [PatternFly](https://www.patternfly.org) reference implementation

 This reference implementation of PatternFly is based on [Bootstrap v3](http://getbootstrap.com/).
 Think of PatternFly as a "skinned" version of Bootstrap with additional components and customizations.
+For information on how to quickly get started using PatternFly, see the [Quick Start Guide](QUICKSTART.md).

 # Installation